Henrymelendez/FilmQueryProject/README.md

 ## Installation

+##### Technology needed
+- Unix based terminal
+- Eclipse or some other JVM based IDE
+- MAMP base not pro

 Use Mysql database server [MAMP](https://www.mamp.info) to install MAMP basic not pro

 next set up your zhrc files in your text editor